vmware/terraform-provider-avi/website/docs/d/avi_wafpolicypsmgroup.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `description` - Free-text comment about this group.
+Field introduced in 18.2.3.
 * `enable` - Enable or disable this waf rule group.
+Field introduced in 18.2.3.
 * `hit_action` - If a rule in this group matches the match_value pattern, this action will be executed.
+Allowed actions are waf_action_no_op and waf_action_allow_parameter.
+Enum options - WAF_ACTION_NO_OP, WAF_ACTION_BLOCK, WAF_ACTION_ALLOW_PARAMETER.
+Field introduced in 18.2.3.
 * `is_learning_group` - This field indicates that this group is used for learning.
-* `labels` - Key value pairs for granular object access control.
+Field introduced in 18.2.3.
 * `locations` - Positive security model locations.
+These are used to partition the application name space.
+Field introduced in 18.2.3.
 * `miss_action` - If a rule in this group does not match the match_value pattern, this action will be executed.
+Allowed actions are waf_action_no_op and waf_action_block.
+Enum options - WAF_ACTION_NO_OP, WAF_ACTION_BLOCK, WAF_ACTION_ALLOW_PARAMETER.
+Field introduced in 18.2.3.
 * `name` - User defined name of the group.
+Field introduced in 18.2.3.
 * `tenant_ref` - Tenant that this object belongs to.
+It is a reference to an object of type tenant.
+Field introduced in 18.2.3.
 * `uuid` - Uuid of this object.
+Field introduced in 18.2.3.